WAYFINDING MUSIC

 However we have designed Wayfinding as an effective alternative to private models.
 We have thoughtfully structured our program and learning environment so that students go home knowing what and how they can practice, are motivated to learn more, and have constant low friction opportunities to engage in joint creative and performance activities with other students.
 We also document and track progress, and keep close communication with parents about how we can best help your children grow in music.

-In short – no – but committed students should at minimum have one that they enjoy playing available and within easy access at home.
+In short – no – but keen and committed students should at minimum have one instrument that they like to play available and within easy access at home.

-Thankfully quality instruments in our range can be purchased for low cost new, and at even lower cost in the secondhand market.
+Thankfully quality instruments can be purchased for low cost new, and at even lower cost in the secondhand market.
 You could buy three entry level instruments in our range for half that of a student saxophone or trumpet!

-We recommend starting with our 4-week discovery course, and if your child doesn’t yet know which instruments interest them most, giving them as much time as they need to decide.
+We recommend starting with our 4-week discovery course, and if your child doesn’t yet know what interests them most, and giving them as much time as they need to decide.
 Once they pick something, put the $100 credit towards an instrument purchase.

 We are very happy to to provide advice with picking a quality instrument, setting up effective home practice spaces and practice routines.
 Just send us an email or chat with us in person / via phone.